VeloxQ: A Fast and Efficient QUBO Solver: Benchmarks against physics-inspired algorithms

 \subsection{Wishart ensemble}

-Both 3R3X and TP problems are formulated as Ising models with rather sparse coupling matrix.
+Both 3R3X and TP problems are formulated as Ising models with rather sparse coupling matrices.
 On the other hand, Wishart ensemble planting (WP) provides a way to construct instances with known ground state energy and all possible pairwise couplings.
 We begin by choosing a ground state configuration, which again can be chosen as the fully polarized ferromagnetic state \(\vb{t}\), and subsequently concealed by gauge randomization.
 Let now \(W\) be an \(N \times M\) real matrix, such that

-i.e. describing a set of \(M\) linear equations in \(N\) variables, with the ground state \(\vb{t}\) as the solution.
-The ratio \(\alpha = M/N\) of equations to variables will determine the hardness of the problem.
-This property guarantees, that an Ising model defined as
+i.e., describing a set of \(M\) linear equations in \(N\) variables, with the ground state \(\vb{t}\) as the solution.
+The ratio \(\alpha = M/N\) of equations to variables determines the hardness of the problem.
+This property guarantees that an Ising model defined as

 with

 has a ground state \(\vb{s} = \vb{t}\) with energy

 The actual construction of the matrix \(W\) is carried out by sampling each column vector \(\vb{w}\) from a multivariate Gaussian distribution with zero mean, and covariance matrix \(\Sigma\), given by